Sharing a Space Between Safes

 Step 3.
 Send the Shared Space Invite

-- Open Vault Messaging.
+- Open Space management.

-- Select the Shared Space you want to send.
+- Select the Space share action.

-- Review the draft message.
+- Review the share details.

 Important